 Video slots that are highly popular on casino floors, such as Buffalo, Wheel of Fortune and Kitty Glitter, are also available at many online casinos.
-There's no real difference between versions, other than being able to control your own level of cigarette smoke and not having to wait for a drink!
+There's no real difference between versions, other than being able to control cigarette smoke and no wait for a drink!

 No matter which slot machine you’re interested in, you can find it online, even classic three-reel slots.
 An advantage of playing online is that you can make use of no-deposit bonuses, one of the best promotions available to slots players.